reflectoring/reflectoring.github.io/_posts/2019-01-12-unit-testing-spring-boot.md

 This will make `userRepository.save()` return the same user object that is passed into the method.

+Mockito has a whole lot more features that allow for mocking, matching arguments and verifying method calls.
-For more information on how to use Mockito, have a look at the [reference documentation](https://static.javadoc.io/org.mockito/mockito-core/2.23.4/org/mockito/Mockito.html).
+For more information have a look at the [reference documentation](https://static.javadoc.io/org.mockito/mockito-core/2.23.4/org/mockito/Mockito.html).

 ## Mocking Dependencies with Mockito's `@Mock` Annotation